tutts/react-single-image/README.md

-# react-native-imagine
+# Single Origin

-Image deduplication for React and React Native projects 🖼
+Asset deduplication for React and React Native projects